 Cocktails to Drink During COVID-19

 Due to the COVID-19 pandemic, most people are working from home.
-This means that they are also their own bartenders at the end of the day.
+This means that they are their own bartenders in charge of making their own cocktails at the end of the day.
 We pulled together some of our favorite recipes for refreshing cocktails and hope they give you some inspiration and make your day a little more fun.

 The Sunshine Seeker